johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-05-docusaurus-blogs-adding-breadcrumb-structured-data/index.md

 It's worth noting that what we're going to do here is add a JSON-LD Structured Data breadcrumb to the blog post.
 There's going to be no physical breadcrumb on the page itself.
 It could be nice to add a physical breadcrumb, but that's not what we're going to do here as it would not be a trivial addition.
 (As an aside, Docusaurus does use physical breadcrumbs in its documentation pages; which surface Structured Data.)

-Docusaurus already has Structured Data support for blog posts; [in fact it was me that originally contributed it](https://github.com/facebook/docusaurus/pull/5322).
+Docusaurus already has Structured Data support for blog posts; [in fact I had a hand in that](https://github.com/facebook/docusaurus/pull/5322).
 I like me some Structured Data 😉.
-We're going to enrich the Structured Data for blog posts by adding a breadcrumb as well as the existing article / `BlogPosting` Structured Data.
+The existing Structured Data is article / `BlogPosting` metadata.
+We're going to enrich the Structured Data for blog posts by adding a `BreadcrumbList` as well.

 Incidentally, if you'd like to learn more about React, JSON-LD and Structured Data, I've [written about it, and done a short talk on the topic](../2021-10-15-structured-data-seo-and-react/index.md).